- Structural Geology, Tectonics and Geodynamics

 This session aims to provide a platform for research reports in all fields related to mineralogy, petrology, and geochemistry that are not covered by other sessions (e.g. experimental petrology, volcanology, analytical approaches etc.).
 Furthermore, it provides a platform to young scientists that want to report about the results of their PhD/master projects.
 It is planned to have an accompanying poster session.

-Analytical improvements in the domain of mass spectrometry (e.g. MC-ICPMS, SIMS, TIMS) over the past twenty years have allowed the development of protocols for precise, accurate and representative measurements of non-traditional stable isotopes (or “metal stable isotopes”; e.g. Li, B, Mg, Ca, Fe, V, Cr, Zn, Ba, Mo, Ni, Tl, U).
-The growth of non-traditional stable isotope database has improved significantly our understanding of the mechanisms controlling metal isotope fractionation during various geochemical processes, as they can fractionate at both low- and high-temperature.
-Therefore, non-traditional stable isotope systems became powerful tools in geochemistry and are employed as tracers of natural processes in various domains of Earth Sciences (including geochemistry of magmatic and metamorphic rocks, sedimentology, cosmochemistry, environmental geochemistry and biogeochemistry).
+Analytical improvements in the domain of mass spectrometry (e.g. MC-ICPMS, SIMS, TIMS) over the past twenty years have allowed the development of protocols for precise, accurate and representative measurements of many stable isotope systems.
+The growth of non-traditional stable isotope database (or “metal stable isotopes”; e.g. Li, B, Mg, Ca, Fe, Ge, Ti, V, Cr, Zn, Ba, Mo, Ni, U) has improved significantly our understanding of the mechanisms controlling metal isotope fractionation during various geochemical processes, as they can fractionate at both low- and high-temperature.
+Therefore, they became powerful tools in geochemistry and are applied as tracers of natural processes in various domains of Earth Sciences, including geochemistry of magmatic and metamorphic rocks, sedimentology, cosmochemistry, environmental geochemistry and biogeochemistry.
+Likewise, “traditional” stable isotopes (such as O and C) are now measured with higher precision and spatial resolution, which opens new research avenues.

-This session is open to contributions investigating the modes and mechanisms of non-traditional stable isotope fractionation, and to applications using non-traditional stable isotopes to explore surface and deep Earth geochemical processes.
+This session invites contributions investigating the modes and mechanisms of stable isotope fractionation and their application in exploring surface and deep Earth geochemical processes.

 Schweizerische Paläontologische Gesellschaft,